Our belief about taxpayers

-IRAS believes that a large majority of compliant taxpayers exerts an influence on societal behaviour and creates pressure on the minority group of errant taxpayers to turn compliant.
+IRAS believes compliant taxpayers exert an influence on societal behaviour and create pressure on the minority group of errant taxpayers to be compliant.

-Examples: e-Services, frontline services, No-Filing Service, and simplification of filing via the Auto-inclusion of Employment Income Scheme
+Examples: digital services, frontline services for face-to-face support where needed, No-Filing Service, and simplification of filing via the Auto-inclusion of Employment Income Scheme

-Some taxpayers want to comply but require assistance to do so.
-We invest effort into raising taxpayers’ awareness of tax issues and providing taxpayers with accurate information to prevent non-compliance.
+Some taxpayers want to comply but need assistance to do so.
+We help by raising taxpayers’ awareness of tax requirements and providing clear and accurate information to prevent unintentional non-compliance.

 Examples: SMS reminders, seminars, public communications and dialogues with trade associations